tene04/Neuroevolution_vs._Reinforcement-Learning/README.md

 ### Performance comparison

-* Deel Q-Learning is more eficient in time and performance for Flappy Bird.
-* Neuroevolution is easier to implement and is more robust to hyperparameters but less scalable
+* DQL demostrates superior performance and faster convergence compared to Neuroevolution when no LIDAR sensor is used.
+This suggests that DQL is more sample-efficient and better suited for environments with limited sensory input.
+* Neuroevolution combined with LIDAR achieves better overall performance, particularly in complex environment where additional spatial information enhances the agent´s decision.
+However, this improvement comes at a hight computational cost, as training times increase significantly due to the large input space.

 ### LIDAR sensor analysis

-* Might provides richer environmental data and enables more sophisticated obstacles detection
-* In this case, increased training time without score improvement.
+The inclusion of LIDAR does not universally lead to improved results.
+While it provides richer environmental data, it also increases the dimensionality of the input, which can mamke learning slower and less stable, especially for methods that do not scale well with input complexity.
+In some cases, agents without LIDAR performed similar or even better, depending on the algorithm used and the task.

-Final veredict
+### Final veredict

--
-While both methods successfully solve Flappy Bird, DQL demosrtates superior time efficiency and final performance, making it better suited for this particular environment
+While both methods can successfully solve Flappy Bird, DQL demostrates superior time efficiency and final performance withou LIDAR, making it better suited for this particular environment